Our Community: Assessing social capital

 - And more…

-Using Our Community in Minnesota
+Using the tool in Minnesota

-Look at the Social Capital Reports from communities who have completed the assessment process:
+Below are social capital reports from communities who have completed the assessment process:

 Non-Minnesota organizations can purchase either an annual license to print an unlimited number of surveys themselves, or to purchase packages of surveys from the University of Minnesota Extension.
 Organizations can also receive coaching or training from the University of Minnesota Extension staff to support successful administration of the tool.
 A template of the report is provided with the license agreement.
 This analysis can be prepared by the sponsoring organization or through a contract with the University of Minnesota or Yellow Wood Associates.